ziqihuangg/Collaborative-Diffusion/README.md

     --mask_path "test_data/512_masks/27007.png"
     ```

-2. Our script above synthesizes 512x512 resolution by default.
+2. Our script synthesizes 512x512 resolution by default.
 You can generate 256x256 images by changing the config and ckpt:
     ```bash
     python mask2image.py \
     --mask_path "test_data/256_masks/29980.png" \